Al-Muhandis/brook-telegram/README.md

 # brook-telegram
 Telegram plugin for brookframework
 Inherite of the class TBrookAction for convenient work with Telegram API.
-Hepl you to create bots
+Help you to create bots.
+It's based on https://github.com/silvioprog/brookframework and https://github.com/MstrVLT/TGBotLazarus